MrHraza/Celestial-Crafts/Documentation/Readme/README.md

 <br>

+*Visitor*

-1. I want to view a list of recipes so that I can explore different deserts.
+> As a visitor, I want to browse different categories of crafts so that I can find products that interest me.

+*Customer*

+> As a customer, I want to search for products by name or keyword so that I can quickly find what I'm looking for.
-2. I want to view the ingredients and method of a recipe so that I can understand how to prepare the dish.
+> I want to view product details, including images, descriptions, and prices, so that I can make an informed purchase decision.
+> I want to add products to my shopping bag so that I can review them before purchasing.
+> I want to proceed to checkout and enter my payment information so that I can complete my purchase.
+> I want to save items in my cart for later so that I can purchase them in the future.

+*User*

+> As a user, I want to log in to my account so that I can manage my profile and view my order history.
+> I want to register an account so that I can save my details for future purchases.
-3. I want to add comments on the Community page when I am logged in so that I can engage with the website and its community.
+> I want to access the website on my mobile device so that I can shop on the go.

+*Admin*

+> As an admin, I want to add, edit, or delete products so that I can manage the inventory on the website.

 <br>